PayDock/mobile-sdk-doc/digital-wallet-widgets/afterpay.md

 ## iOS

-## How to use the AfterPayWidget
+## How to use the AfterpayWidget

 ### Overview

-Follow this guide to initialize and then use the `AfterPayWidget` widget in your application.
+Follow this guide to initialize and then use the `AfterpayWidget` widget in your application.
 This widget enables you to use Afterpay in your Payment flow.

 For reference: [Afterpay SDK](https://github.com/afterpay/sdk-ios)